-Congratulations from Mr. Devan McNeill, Program Coordinator of the Therapeutic Recreation program in the Faculty of Health Sciences - University of Lethbridge
+Congratulations from Dr. Sienna Caspar, Program Coordinator of the Therapeutic Recreation program in the Faculty of Health Sciences - University of Lethbridge

 Congratulations on the final stage of your journey in the Therapeutic Recreation Program.
-My colleagues and I are delighted that you have selected this opportunity; as a result you are already on the right path to a rewarding career!
-This is a very important milestone of the program and of your learning experience.
+This important milestone of the program will provide you with many rich and valuable learning experiences!

 We worked closely with the Alberta Therapeutic Recreation Association, employers, supervisors, and practitioners as we developed this internship experience.
-You will benefit from working with experienced supervisors, practitioners, allied health professionals, and researchers who will provide you with a first rate experience.
-Such a partnership model fosters a learning culture that supports continuing professional development and lifelong learning.
+You will benefit from working with experienced supervisors, practitioners, allied health professionals, and researchers who we anticipate will provide you with a first-rate experience.
+We hope that this partnership model fosters a learning culture that supports continuing professional development and lifelong learning.